hcheng25/Gym-Track/README.md

 The date should be input in the `%Y-%m-%d` format.
 For example, December 7, 2024 would be input as 2024-12-07.

 ### `-u`
-Information on whether the user would like to up the difficult of an exercise next time it is generated should be entered in the form of yes or no. There must be one entry for each exercise, and the entries must be entered in the same order that the exercises are listed in the OUTPUT_CSV file.
+Information on whether the user would like to up the difficulty of an exercise next time it is generated should be entered in the form of yes or no. There must be one entry for each exercise, and the entries must be entered in the same order that the exercises are listed in the OUTPUT_CSV file.
 Separate entries using a comma and no space.

 ### `-h`
 Using the `-h` option should display a description of the function along with a list of the exercises in the order they appear in the OUTPUT_CSV file.
 This can be used as a reference when entering the `-u` entries.